-Join J. Scott Giaquinta for an in-depth discussion in this video Cell editing in the Effects tab, part of Up and Running with BATTERY 4.
+Join J. Scott Giaquinta for an in-depth discussion in this video Cell editing in the Effects tab, part of Learning BATTERY 4.

 - So let's jump into the Effects tab at the Cell Editor.
 I'm gonna load up our Scotty_Kit again.
 Alright, so let's go to the Effects tab.
 You'll notice that there are several sections at the bottom here, each of which need to be turned on in the top left hand corners to work.
 The first section is the Saturation tab.
 You can choose from three different kinds, Tape, Classic and Drums by clicking on the left and right arrows. (drum beats) Below that are the controls for it.